-Browsing 50 - 60 results of 62 programs from project - Miscellaneous
+Browsing 50 - 60 results of 65 programs from project - Miscellaneous

+Th Exploratorium's lab is an unusual museum feature, allowing a greater variety of programs and exhibits about biology.
+Science of Cocktails presented the artistry of master mixologists shaken with the science behind the craft.
+Taking an in-depth, interactive look at the physics, chemistry, and biology of cocktails, this first-time Exploratorium fundraiser engaged guests in an exploration of their favorite libations like they've never experienced before.
 For three days in February 2010, the Exploratorium showcased the innovations and outlaw aesthetics of custom computer culture.
 An outgrowth of the hacker community, personal computer modding was born from the need for speed and personal style.
 Exploratorium staff member Earl Stirling demonstrates the amazing "Pyrograph", an artwork refined over four years.
 Like a fiery version of the museum’s classic Drawing Board, Stirling’s "Pyrograph" swings a pendulum over a sandy cauldron, tracing out oscillating patterns in colorful fire.
 This mesmerizing piece evokes both the Foucault pendulum and Dante’s Inferno.
 Catch a glimpse of the floor as viewed from atop the concrete pendulum on the Exploratorium's Mezzanine.
 Have you ever wondered exactly what clouds are made of, or what the difference is between a cumulus and lenticular cloud?
 Clouds are an ever-present, ever-changing part of our natural landscape.
 They come in a huge variety of shapes and sizes, and capture our imagination with their endless permutations.
 Join Exploratorium Senior Scientist Paul Doherty for a live Webcast about cloud physics.
 Paul will discuss the basic makeup of clouds, and explore some of the aspects that make them such a rich part of our daily lives.

 A mouse's eye view of the main floor of the Exploratorium.
 Filmed at the Palace of Fine Arts location in January 2010.
 Join exhibit developer Charles Sowers as he demonstrates Watch Water Freeze, an exhibit designed to encourage noticing.
 Patience with this piece is rewarded with breathtaking patterns of ice crystals.
 Viewed through a polarizing filter, the beautiful colors and crystalline structures of Watch Water Freeze have inspired countless museum visitors to reach for their cameras.
 Is water ice present or absent in a crater near the moon's south pole?
 NASA’s Lunar CRater Observing and Sensing Satellite (LCROSS) mission is seeking a definitive answer.
 Join Exploratorium staff for a special Webcast featuring live coverage of LCROSS crashing into the moon!
 Our team will be broadcasting live from the 36" Refractor Telescope at Lick Observatory on Mt.
 Hamilton, where we’ll watch the impact and investigate how this intentional crash could reveal the existence of water ice.
-The film Between the Folds is a 2009 work by filmmaker Vanessa Gould.
-Between the Folds chronicles ten artists and scientists who have devoted time to the unlikely medium of modern origami.
-Vanessa Gould, who has degrees in physics and architecture, explores the expression of mathematics through origami.
-She became captivated by the art and science of transforming sheets of paper into three-dimensional geometric shapes — and exposed a hidden subculture.
-The film will screen at the Exploratorium on Saturday, October 18th, at 2pm.
-Join us for a live Webcast exploring eggs!
-Eggs are cells – the largest cells.
-We all come from eggs.
-Come explore the wondrous workings of eggs with staff biologists including naked eggs, de-shelled to demonstrate osmosis, sea urchin egg fertilization, life inside an egg using chick embryos, and other ova-vations to discover their amazing properties.